drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

    > To quickly search the styles in the GitHub [CSL style repository](https://github.com/citation-style-language/styles) by file name, press “t” to activate GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder) and start typing.

-   For this demo, I chose the style `physical-review-d`, which produced the numbered-bracket citation markers above, and the reference format you see below in the References section.
+   Note however that the `csl-styles` Gem package used by jekyll-scholar **lags behind the official CSL style repository**, so some names you choose might not work.
+In that case, you can supply the CSL file yourself.
+For this demo, I found the file `physical-review-d.csl`, added it to my main blog directory, and then specified the style name `physical-review-d` in `_config.yml`.
+This produced the numbered-bracket citation markers above, and the reference format you see below in the References section.

 Did you notice the 'magic' of what we just did with the citation format?
 The convenience of this BibTeX/jekyll-scholar approach is that instead of having to manually edit full references on each individual page -- say, if you wanted to change citation formats (or alternatively, update information about a paper  cited in multiple posts), -- now you only change **one line** in `_config.yml` (or update one spot in `references.bib`) and the system "builds out" the change "everywhere."